Pac1226/Technical-Analytics-App/README.md

 ## Installation Guide

 FinancialAnalysis is required to run the Jupyter Notebook locally on your computer.
+The live web application requires no programming.

 ---